energyai-berlin/elvis/README.md

 ## Applications in the wild and acknowledgements

-ELVIS was developed at the [DAI-Laboratory](https://dai-labor.de/) supported in part by Stromnetz Berlin, as well as the Federal Minister for Environment, Nature Conservation and Nuclear Safety (BMU) through the research project [FlexNet4E-Mobility](https://www.erneuerbar-mobil.de/projekte/flexnet4e-mobility) (funding reference 16EM3147-2) and the Federal Ministry for Economic Affairs and Energy (BMWi) throught the project [Neue Berliner Luft](https://www.neueberlinerluft.de/) (funding reference 01MZ18013E).
+ELVIS was developed at the [DAI-Laboratory](https://dai-labor.de/) supported in part by Stromnetz Berlin, as well as the Federal Minister for Environment, Nature Conservation and Nuclear Safety (BMU) through the research project [FlexNet4E-Mobility](

-It's conceputally based on earlier similar simulations tools that have been peer-reviewed and published in:
-* Draz, Mahmoud, Marcus Voß, Daniel Freund, and Sahin Albayrak "The impact of electric vehicles on low voltage grids: A case study of berlin."
-2018 Power Systems Computation Conference (PSCC).
-IEEE, 2018.
-* Draz, Mahmoud, and Sahin Albayrak.
-"A Power Demand Estimator for Electric Vehicle Charging Infrastructure."
-2019 IEEE Milan PowerTech.
-IEEE, 2019.